-Situated in the lap of nature, full of mesmerizing beauty, Ladakh has been bestowed with the heavenly advantages on this earth by the nature.
-In the north, the Kunlun mountain range and the main Great Himalayas to the south further make it an amazing place what we hear in fairy tales on this earth.
-The snow fall from the heaven, grace of God, makes it more divine.
-The majestic lakes define the image of this beautiful place and the snow capped mountains look like a painter has painted his dream land.
+Situated in the lap of nature, full of mesmerizing beauty, Ladakh has been bestowed with the heavenly advantages on this earth by nature.
+In the north, the Kunlun mountain range and the main Great Himalayas to the south further make it an amazing place that we hear in fairy tales on this earth.
+The snowfall from heaven, the grace of God, makes it more divine.
+The majestic lakes define the image of this beautiful place and the snow-capped mountains look like a painter has painted his dreamland.
 The place away from all materialistic things is a complete serene place.
-One will find himself dwelling in the paradise and with direct contact of Divinity.
-Mere words may not do justice with its beauty, this is a must visit place to explore more about the Indian diversity.
+One will find himself dwelling in paradise and with direct contact of Divinity.
+Mere words may not do justice with its beauty, this is a must-visit place to explore more about Indian diversity.

 Ladakh is the highest plateau of Kashmir with its height up to 3000 m (9800ft).
 It spans the Himalayan and Karakoram ranges and the upper Indus River valley.
 The Indus River is considered to be the backbone of Ladakh.
 Most major historical and current towns are Shey, Leh, Basgo and Tingmosgang, all situated close to the Indus River.

-Being close to the Tibet it is sometimes also known as ‘Little Tibet’, mostly inhibited by the people of Tibetan descent and is an epitome of Tibetan culture, monasteries, and stunning landscape.
-Moreover its culture and history is also close to that of Tibet.
+Being close to the Tibet it is sometimes also known as ‘Little Tibet’, mostly inhabited by the people of Tibetan descent and is an epitome of Tibetan culture, monasteries, and stunning landscape.
+Moreover, its culture and history is also close to that of Tibet.

 Famous Places to Visit:

-It is another beautiful place in Ladakh, which used to be the capital of Himalayan kingdom of Ladakh.
+It is another beautiful place in Ladakh, which used to be the capital of the Himalayan kingdom of Ladakh.
 It is situated at an altitude of 11,562ft.
-It is connected in southwest with Srinagar with NH 1D and via Leh – Manali Highway in south to Manali.
+It is connected in the southwest with Srinagar with NH 1D and via Leh – Manali Highway in the south to Manali.
 The landscape is dominated by the mountains and its altitude is somewhere 3500 m.
-From October to early March, it has very cold climate with harsh winter.
+From October to early March, it has a very cold climate with harsh winter.
 During winter, there is very beautiful but occasional snowfall.
 One can visit Shanti Stupa, Leh Palace, War Museum, Chamba Temple.https://www.instagram.com/p/CEMdQELp-5o/?utm_source=ig_web_copy_link

 Hemis, known for the Hemis Monastery, is situated in the southeast of Leh.
 It was built by then King Senge Nampar Gyalva in 1672.
 It holds a colorful festival in July, which is famous among tourists.